|

 Bad choice.
 Since Verizon clearly does not want

-my money, I transferred my phone number to Vonage, reducing my
+my money, I transferred my phone number to Vonage, slashing my

 Verizon Attitude: